evalAI2eval/evalAI2eval.github.io/index.md

-# Model Evaluation and Explanation
+# Evaluating AI and AI Evaluations

 In this course, we will aim to answer one key question, through a multidisciplinary